Have your kids become your excuse for making excuses?

 5. I will have to talk to people.

-In closing, I encourage all you busy moms to embrace life.
-While having children is one of the greatest joys, it can also be all consuming and isolating.
+C’mom mamas, I encourage you to embrace life.
+While having children is one of the greatest joys, it can also be somewhat isolating.
 It’s time to start saying ‘yes’ to the invitations, and enjoy some fun outside of the kids.